lyy005/Aphid_AL4_chromosome_assembly/README.md

 ## 3 - Genome Duplication Analysis:

+Scripts relate to BLASTP and finding reciprecal best BLAST hits

 The R script for Figure 4 is also under: ./step_3/

 ## 4 - Location of Functional Genes: